Are you looking for something quirky to do in the Pacific Northwest? Check out these 7 unique places to visit in Oregon that are fascinating!

 Where to Stay at Rogue River-Siskiyou National Park

-If you want to try your luck at spotting this Oregon Big Foot, you’ll probably want to spend the night nearby.
+If you want to try to spot this Oregon Big Foot, you’ll probably want to spend the night nearby.
 There are several campgrounds and cabins available in the park.

 3. Lost Lake

-Sitting just over an hour away from Portland, Lost Lake is one of the most beautiful places in Oregon guaranteed to make you feel as though you’re inside a fairytale.
+Sitting just over an hour away from Portland, Lost Lake is one of the most beautiful places in Oregon, and it is guaranteed to make you feel as though you’re inside a fairytale.

 Lost Lake is surrounded by the alluring Mount Hood National Forest and towered by Oregon’s tallest peak.
 Plus, it provides some of the most awe-inspiring views of one of Oregon’s most iconic natural landmarks: Mount Hood.